phillipsj/phillipsj/input/posts/helpful-features.md

 }
 ```

 There are other *null* checks that we could perform or other ways to handle it.
-In Django, this would be how this would be handled.
+In Django, this would be how this would be done.

 ```
 def details(request, book_id):